Central stability for the homology of congruence subgroups and the second homology of Torelli groups: Applications

 Using a similar proof strategy to that of the previous subsection, we will prove \autoref{Ig}, central stability for $H_2(\mathcal I)$.

 Recall that $\Mod$ is the stability groupoid given by the mapping class groups of compact, connected, oriented surfaces with one boundary component.
-Its intersection form preserving action on the first homology group of the surface gives a monoidal functor
+Its action on the first homology group of the surface (which preserves the intersection form) gives a monoidal functor

 that is surjective in every degree.
-Let $\mathcal I$ denote the stability groupoid given by assembling the kernels of this map using \autoref{prop:criterion stab SES}.
+Let $\mathcal I$ denote the stability groupoid given by assembling the kernels of this map using \autoref{prop:stabSES}.

 Similar to \autoref{H1IAn}, we have the following description of $H_1(\mathcal I)$.